Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.modelManager.getDimensionByUri(dimensionUri:string)

 Returns the dimension object associated with the dimensionUri within the current app.
-Dimensions represent the key skills and abilities that make up Kidaptive's early learning framework.
+Dimensions represent the key skills and abilities that make up the app's learning framework.

 ```javascript
 var dimensionUri = '/dimension/uri';